StarRocks/starrocks/docs/en/reference/System_variable.md

 ### transaction_read_only

-* Description: Used for MySQL 5.8 or later compatibility.
+* Description: Used for MySQL 5.8 compatibility.
 The alias is `tx_read_only`.
+This variable specifies the transaction access mode. `ON` indicates read only and `OFF` indicates readable and writable.
 * Default: OFF
 * Introduced in: v2.5.18, v3.0.9, v3.1.7